College Coach Training

 b.
 What assumptions or beliefs (whether real or perceived) might prevent you from encouraging some students to consider all types of colleges?

-– Our Separate & Unequal Public Colleges, YouTube, 1 minute
+– Our Separate & Unequal Public Colleges, 1:41 mins read

-– The Struggle to Be First: First-Gen Students May Be Torn Between College and Home, Article, 3-4 min read
+– The Struggle to Be First: First-Gen Students May Be Torn Between College and Home, 7 mins read

-Please note: These resources do not aim to provide a comprehensive view of all barriers within the college access landscape, but are instead aimed to empower you to become a well-informed volunteer, aligned with ScholarMatch’s Destination College program goals and the needs of the students we serve.
+Please note: These resources don’t provide a comprehensive view of all barriers within the college access landscape, but can help equip volunteers to become better-informed college coaches, aligned with ScholarMatch’s Destined for College program’s goals and the needs of the students we serve.

-What is our advising approach with underserved student populations?
+What is our advising approach when it comes to working with underserved student populations?

-The goal of the Destination College program is to help students get into college based on their best college match and fit.
-In order to accomplish these goals, we believe it is important to define our framework in advising underserved student populations.
+The goal of the Destined for College program is to help students get to college based on their best college match and fit.
+In order to accomplish these goals, we believe it is important to define our framework for advising underserved student populations.
 If you prefer to read the content, please click here.

-How can you use this information to shape your coaching?
+How can you use this information to shape your coaching approach?

-We encourage coaches to consider the ways in which your students’ identities, experiences, and needs could shape your communications and coaching style.
+We encourage coaches to consider the ways in which students’ identities, experiences, and needs could shape their communications with students and coaching style.
+Here is the written document version.
 How can you incorporate an equity-minded, student-centered framework into your work with students?

 ADDITIONAL OPTIONAL READINGS:

-– College students should take mandatory course on black history, white privilege
+– College students should take mandatory course on black history, white privilege, 2 mins read

 How to complete this module:

-- Read through each section and click the underlined sections.
+1. Read through each section and click on the underlined sections.

-- Please select two sources from the bulleted list to better understand the wider college access conversations.
+2. Please select two sources from the bulleted list to better understand the wider college access landscape.

-- As you read, consider why your role is so pivotal in working with our students.
+3. As you read, consider why your role is pivotal in working with our students.

 The goal of this training module is to help College Coaches strengthen their college type landscape comprehension and terminology.
-You’ll learn research strategies to best assist students in building a balanced college list.
 At the end of this training, you will be asked to complete your own college research using the tools and resources outlined below.

 College Terminology and Landscape

-Applying to college can be confusing, as there’s a plethora of information that students need to know, including the different types of colleges they can apply for, what certain college terms mean, and more.
-Your college knowledge will be crucial in helping students consider the many college options available to them.
-To review the terms in a different format click here.
+Applying to college can be confusing, as there’s a plethora of information that students will need to know: what different types of colleges they can apply for, what certain college terms mean, etc. Your college knowledge will be essential to help our students consider the many college options available to them.
+Click on this interactive presentation to learn more.
+To review the terms in a written format, click here.

 College Research Process and Activity

-Though there are many sites that can help students build a college list, we encourage coaches to use BigFuture, College Navigator, College Scorecard , and the ScholarMatcher to practice how to search for different colleges and data.
-These sites are just a sample of many that exist and can aid you in researching colleges with students.
-Please check out this 5-minute video tutorial on how to use ScholarMatcher and BigFuture.
+Though there are many sites that can help build a college list, you will use BigFuture, College Navigator, College Scorecard, and/or ScholarMatcher, and our College Spotlight tool to practice how to search for different colleges and data.
+These sites are just examples of many that exist which can aid you in researching colleges with students.
+Please follow these links for how to tutorials: BigFuture, College Navigator, College Scorecard, and the ScholarMatcher.